espegun/python_generic/how_to_threading/README.md

 ## Queue - cross thread communication
 Use `queue.Queue` to communicate between threads.
 It has the locking mechanisms needed when there are several producers and/or consumers.

+You can send any kind of object through the queue, but often a string to send some simple information.

 See the example in `threads_and_queues.py`.